bobbyy16/Hyper-List/README.md

 ## Contributors

-Thank you for your interest in contributing to our project!
-We appreciate any contributions, whether it's bug fixes, new features, or documentation improvements.
+I appreciate your interest in contributing to our project!
+We appreciate any contributions, whether bug fixes, new features, or documentation improvements.

 [![Contributors](https://contrib.rocks/image?repo=bobbyy16/Hyper-List)](https://github.com/bobbyy16/Hyper-List/graphs/contributors)